-Learn all about the services offered by the UM Women's Center for Continence and Public Health
+Learn all about the services offered by the UM Women's Center for Continence and Pelvic Health

 Minimally Invasive Treatment For Stress Urinary Incontinence.
 See story

 Our Urogynecology and Reconstructive Surgery Program provides complete diagnostic evaluation for problems related to the vagina, uterus, bladder, urethra and rectum.
 The most advanced technologies and a variety of treatments ranging from physical therapy and diet to surgery assure comprehensive and integrated care for these pelvic disorders.